emafriki/BuscaLIMA/README.md

 # Game tutorial
-This game is inspired by the Windows classic, with right click you uncover boxes and with left click you set the flags, it has a timer, as well as three levels of difficulty
+This game is inspired by the Windows classic, with right click you uncover boxes and with left click you set the flags (flags are used to indicate where there is possibly a mine), it has a timer, as well as three levels of difficulty

 To download the necessary files and be able to play it, you can run the following